 Exactly 20 days after Musk’s September 5 tweet, drivers who signed up for Tesla’s advanced early access program began receiving Software Version 9.

-Images of the update have been shared by a lot of members of Tesla’s early access program, for instance, Marc Benton, a Tesla Model 3 owner, who posted pictures of V9’s menu and some new functionalities. r/TeslaMotors subreddit member named “dellfanboy” gave an interesting insight that those early access users owning early VIN Model 3 seem to be the ones receiving Software V9 first.
+Many members of Tesla’s early access program have shared images of the update, for instance, Marc Benton, a Tesla Model 3 owner, posted pictures of V9’s menu and some new functionalities. r/TeslaMotors subreddit member named “dellfanboy” gave an interesting insight that those early access users owning early VIN Model 3 seem to be the ones receiving Software V9 first.

 Tesla’s release notes for Software Version 9 lists several features including Navigate on Autopilot, Calendar integration, and further improvements to Navigation.

 Version 9.0 also introduces new applications including Calendar, Energy and Web Browser; these are accessible through the application launcher in the bottom bar.
 The Enhanced Autopilot feature additionally includes Navigate on Autopilot (Beta) – Tesla’s newest Autopilot convenience feature that is designed for efficiently reaching the destination more by guiding the car on and off the highway.
 The latest version moreover displays improved Tesla mobile app, Status Bar, Navigation, Climate, Media, and Seatbelt Card in addition to several safety features.

 Tesla’s Mobile App has also been updated with Software Version 9, even more so for iOS devices.
 With the latest update, car navigation can be started by using the share button in phone apps.
 You can also allow your passengers to quickly control the media through play/pause, previous/skip control buttons.
 This can also be disabled by Media Settings > Allow Mobile Control.